Images

 Driving experience

-As expected, both the 300d and 400d CLS models both come with the in-line six-cylinder diesel engine that Mercedes first launched in later versions of the last generation S-Class saloon.
-It produces 265hp and 550Nm of pulling power in the 300d and 330hp and 700Nm of torque in the 400d.
-The 300d variant can sprint from rest to 62 mph in 6.4 seconds, while the 400d takes five seconds.
-Both have an electronically limited top speed of 155mph.
+The standard 400d CLS model comes with the in-line six-cylinder diesel engine that Mercedes first launched in later versions of the last generation S-Class saloon.
+It produces 326hp and 700Nm of torque in the 400d and can sprint from rest to 62 mph in 5 seconds en route to an electronically limited top speed of 155mph.

 The Mercedes-AMG CLS 53 features a six cylinder petrol unit putting out 435hp and 520Nm using the brand's clever EQ Boost technology, includes a 48 volt inline starter generator offering an extra 22hp boost for overtaking.
 It can travel from standstill to 62mph in 4.5 seconds and has a top speed of 155mph.
 4MATIC+ all-wheel-drive comes as standard across the range.
 More technology is provided by the optional autonomous driving set-up that when activated, allows the car to pretty much drive itself, working with the adaptive cruise control and active steering systems to keep this CLS rolling in its chosen lane at any chosen speed up to 130mph.